 Enable Keep-Alive in NGINX

-Keep-Alive in NGINX servers comes enabled by default if it is not enabled you can check the same by finding ‘keepalive_disable’ in NGINX core module (ngx_http_core_module).
+In almost all the NGINX servers, Keep-Alive comes enabled by default.
+However, if it is not enabled you can check the same by finding ‘keepalive_disable’ in NGINX core module (ngx_http_core_module).

-Hope you find this guide useful, which method you use to enable keep-alive?
+Hope you find this guide useful.
+Which method you use to Enable Keep-Alive?
 Did you find any improvement in page loading speed?
-Do share in the comment section below.
+Do let us know in the comment section below.